cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     // ensure provider channel hasn't already been created abortTransactionUnless(providerChannel == "")

+    // the version must be encoded in JSON format (as defined in ICS4) md = UnmarshalJSON(counterpartyVersion)

-    // assert that the counterpartyVersion matches the local version abortTransactionUnless(counterpartyVersion == version) }
+    // assert that the counterpartyVersion matches the expected version abortTransactionUnless(md.version == ccvVersion)

+    // set the address of the distribution module account on the provider chain providerDistributionAccount = md.providerDistributionAccount

+    // initiate opening handshake for the distribution token transfer channel
+    // over the same connection as the CCV channel
+    // i.e., ChanOpenInit (as required by ICS20)
+    distributionChannelId = channelKeeper.ChanOpenInit(
+      UNORDERED, // order
+      channelKeeper.GetConnectionHops(channelIdentifier), // connectionHops: same as the CCV channel "transfer", // portIdentifier
+      "transfer", // counterpartyPortIdentifier
+      "ics20-1" // version
+    )
+}
 ```
 - **Caller**